cboard-org/cboard/README.md

 By default, it also [includes a service worker](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) so that Cboard loads from local cache on future visits.

 Cboard is ready to be deployed.

-## Translations

-The app supports 33 languages.
-Languages were machine translated, as far as I'm aware, they are mostly correct but require proofreading, if you want to help proofread click this link: https://crowdin.com/project/cboard - you do not need to be a programmer to do this!

 ## Thanks